TN 6 (12-22)

 • Imposed with a CMP, assessment, or both, for submitting false evidence under section 1129 of the Act.

-If a medical provider identified as an excluded source of medical evidence continues to submit evidence without self-identifying, please refer the excluded provider by completing a referral through the Allegation Referral Intake System (ARIS).
-See DI 23060.040 for instruction on referring non-compliant excluded medical sources of evidence to the Social Security Administration’s Office of the Inspector General.
+If a medical provider identified as an excluded source of medical evidence continues to submit evidence without self-identifying, refer the excluded provider to SSA's OIG for investigation and possible penalty by completing a referral through the Allegation Referral Intake System (ARIS).
+For instructions on referring non-compliant excluded medical sources of evidence to SSA’s OIG, see DI 23060.040.

 To Link to this section - Use this URL: